Arithmetic and geometry of Markov polynomials: Concluding remarks

 \section{Concluding remarks}

 As we have seen, there are many questions about Markov polynomials, which are still to be answered.
 Already the question if they provide (up to change of sign of any two of them) all integer Laurent-polynomial solutions to the generalised Markov equation (\ref{MEq}) is still open.
+This can be considered as a Laurent-polynomial analogue of the strong approximation conjecture by Bourgain, Gamburd and Sarnak \cite{BGS} about connectivity of the Markov graph of the $\mathrm{mod}$-$p$ solutions of the Markov equation (see recent progress in this direction in \cite{EFLMT}).

-This can be considered as a Laurent-polynomial analogue of the strong approximation conjecture by Bourgain, Gamburd and Sarnak \cite{BGS} about connectivity of the Markov graph of the $\mathrm{mod}$-$p$ solutions of the Markov equation (see recent progress in \cite{EFLMT}).
+Note that from Theorem~\ref{denom} it follows that all Markov polynomials are distinct, which implies that for a generic choice of the hyperbolic structure on a once-punctured torus, no two simple closed geodesics have the same length \cite{Pro}.
+On the relation with hyperbolic geometry and the Teichm\"uller theory we refer to \cite{FST, Fock, Penner}.

 We have shown also that there are very plausible conjectures about the coefficients of Markov polynomials.
-They can be reformulated combinatorially using the weighted perfect matching interpretation of these coefficients proposed in \cite{IMPV,Pro}.
+They can be reformulated combinatorially using the weighted perfect matching interpretation of these coefficients proposed in \cite{IMPV,Pro,CS}.
 It would be interesting to explore if this combinatorial interpretation can help to prove some of them (in particular, the Factor-4 conjecture).